“Artists today need a new set of skills to be able to tell the unique story of their generation.” Edward Bilous

 Bilous began his career in arts education in 1978 as one of the first teaching-artists at the newly created Lincoln Center Institute.
 Together, with colleagues in theater and dance, he helped to create the basic cannon of aesthetic education practices that continue to inspire students and teachers around the world.

-Bilous joined the faculty of the Juilliard School in 1984 and developed many of the institution’s most innovative programs including the Arts and Education Program, the Music Technology Center, the Center for Innovation in the Arts and Beyond the Machine – A Festival of Interdisciplinary and Multimedia Art.
-In 2012 he was awarded the William Schuman Scholars Chair by the Juilliard School in recognition of his life-long contributions to arts education.
+Bilous joined the faculty of the Juilliard School in 1984 and developed many of the institution’s most innovative programs including the Arts and Education Program, the Center for Innovation in the Arts and Beyond the Machine– A Festival of Interdisciplinary and Multimedia Art.
+In 2012, he was awarded the William Schuman Scholars Chair by the Juilliard School in recognition of his life-long contributions to arts education.

 Additionally, Bilous served on the National Endowment for the Arts panel for Learning In the Arts and was the Senior Education Advisor in the creation of The Academy – A Program of the Juilliard School, Carnegie Hall and the Weil Institute.

-Bilous’ innovative work includes music for film, dance, multimedia and theatrical events, and virtual reality experiences.
+As a creative artist, Bilous’ innovative work includes music for film and dance as well as multimedia theatrical events and virtual reality experiences.

 During his long career as a composer and music producer, Bilous has collaborated on many projects that foster understanding and social awareness including the documentary films “Scottsboro” (2001 Academy Award nominee) and “Portraits of Grief – A Tribute to the Victims of the September 11th Tragedy” (New York Times Television) and “Forgiveness” (PBS).

-His long relationship with Pilobolus has yielded 5 collaborations including “On The Nature of Things”, “Night of The Dark Moon”, “Star Gazed” and “Bugonia”.
+His long relationship with Pilobolus has yielded 5 collaborations including “On The Nature of Things” and “Night of The Dark Moon”.
 Other compositions include “Lucid Dreams” written for the American Composers Orchestra and “Mission Eternity” for Beyond the Machine.

 Bilous received his MM and DMA from the Juilliard School, composition with Elliott Carter and Vincent Persichetti and B.M. from the Manhattan School of Music, composition with Charles Wuorinen and Elias Tannenbaum.
 He also studied privately with Krzysztof Penderecki and Roger Sessions.

-Upon graduating, Bilous was very active in New York’s music working with artists in every genre including The Who, Sinead O’Connor, Michael Brecker, Dr. John, Saturday Night Live, and many others.
+Upon graduating, Bilous was very active in New York’s music scene working with artists in many genres including The Who, Sinead O’Connor, Michael Brecker, Dr. John, Saturday Night Live, and many others.
 Later, he honed his music producing skills at recording studios in New York, Los Angeles, London, and Nashville.